sparkflows/sparkflows-docs/docs/user-guide/web-app/map-table-columns.rst

 Adding Map Fields Button
 -----------------------

+The Map Fields Button enables the user to map the fields of the table to new names.

 - Add Map fields button and set the action to ``event``.
 Set the button event name to ``mapFields``.

    .. figure:: ../../_assets/web-app/map-table-columns/mapFields-btn1.PNG